-To align the Support Fund more closely with the State's emerging economic initiatives while targeting scarce resources for maximum effect, a modified approach will be followed beginning in FY 2016, in which all disciplines/focus areas are eligible for funding consideration in ITRS and P-o-C/P provided the project meets subprogram/component goals.
-However, preference will be given to those applications that are submitted in areas that have been identified as targeted industry sectors (see Table I).
-Potential applicants should note that: (1) the topic of the research proposal should be used to determine eligibility under TABLE I, and not the academic training of the potential applicants.
+To align the Support Fund more closely with the State's emerging economic initiatives while targeting scarce resources for maximum effect, a modified approach was adopted in FY 2016, in which all disciplines/focus areas are eligible for funding consideration in ITRS and P-o-C/P provided the project meets subprogram/component goals.
+However, preference will be given to those applications in areas that have been identified by the BoR and Louisiana Department of Economic Development (LED) as targeted industry sectors (see Table I).
+Potential applicants should note that: (1) the topic of the research proposal should be used to determine eligibility under TABLE I, and not the academic training of the potential applicant(s).